 Keep your hair protected

 I know this may be a no-brainer, but keeping your hair protected in the cold is vital.
-Consider wearing hats with a satin lining to prevent dryness and always protect your hair at night, so that your cotton sheets do not absorb the moisture and oils from your hair.
-I know it can be easy to forget when you’re drowsy and especially when a nap has surpassed a slumber, but it’s important.
+Consider wearing hats with a satin lining to prevent dryness, and always protect your hair at night, so that your cotton sheets do not absorb the moisture and oils from your hair.
+I know it can be easy to forget when you’re drowsy, but it’s important.

 At all costs avoid heat styling in the winter.
 I know that your blowout will last longer in the winter because you are less likely to sweat it out, but you don’t want the dry air to suck out the little moisture you have.
 Instead of using heat, try protective styling and different roller sets like perm rods, flexi-rods, and Curlformers.

-What are you doing go keep your hair moisturized this fall and winter?
+What are you doing to keep your hair moisturized this fall and winter?